 B.1.
 Title and reference of the approved baseline methodology applied to the project activity:

-ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues.
+ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues, May 19th, 2006, version 3.

 B.1.1.
-Justification of the choice of the methodology and why it is applicable to the project activity:
+Justification of the choice of the methodology and why it is applicable to the $\underline{project}$ activity: